-The study area is located on the eastern portion of Santa Catarina State, Southern Brazil, bounded by coordinates $48^{\circ}45' - 49^{\circ}$ west longitude and $27^{\circ} - 27^{\circ}15'$ south latitude, amounting to approximately 690 km (Fig. 1).
+The study area is located on the eastern portion of the Santa Catarina State, Southern Brazil, bounded by coordinates $48^{\circ}45' - 49^{\circ}00'$ west longitude and $27^{\circ}00' - 27^{\circ}15'$ south latitude, amounting to approximately 690 km (Fig. 1).

-Units of Brusque Group (or Brusque Metamorphic Complex) and associated granitoids, such as the Northern and Southern Valsungana granitic suites, compose the study area.
-These units are inserted in the setentrional Dom Feliciano Belt, part of Mantiqueira Province (Heilbron et al. 2004).
-This belt was divided by three tectonic domains: north, central and south, limited by Itajaí-Perimbó and Major Gercino shear zones (Fig. 1).
+Units of the Brusque Group (or Brusque Metamorphic Complex) and associated granitoids, such as the Northern and Southern Valsungana granitic suites, compose the study area.
+These units are inserted in the setentrional Dom Feliciano Belt, part of the Mantiqueira Province (Heilbron et al. 2004).
+This belt is composed by three tectonic domains: north, central and south, limited by the Itajaí-Perimbó and Major Gercino shear zones (Fig. 1).

-Figure 1 - Geological background of study area (red square), eastern Santa Catarina state (adapted from Chemale et al. 2012).
+Figure 1 - Geological framework of the study area (red square), eastern Santa Catarina State (adapted from Chemale et al. 2012).

-The study area is located exclusively on the central domain embracing the Brusque Group and its related igneous intrusions, like the Valsungana Batholith.
-The Brusque Group comprises Neoproterozoic metavolcanosedimentary sequences representing the upper crust southern segment of Dom Feliciano Belt (Basei et al. 2011, Chemale et al. 2012).
-The origin and evolution of Brusque Group are objects of controversy in literature.
-It is related to a peri-cratonic basin setting, which went through deformation and metamorphic events when it collided with Florianópolis Batholith (Basei et al. 2011) or it is linked to a regional metamorphism with sedimentation associated to a rifts system which advanced to continental margin (Philipp et al. 2004).
+The study area is located exclusively on the central domain comprising the Brusque Group and its related igneous intrusions, like the Valsungana Batholith.
+The Brusque Group comprises Neoproterozoic metavolcanosedimentary sequences representing the upper crust southern segment of the Dom Feliciano Belt (Basei et al. 2011, Chemale et al. 2012).
+The origin and evolution of the Brusque Group are objects of controversy in literature.
+It is related to a peri-cratonic basin setting, which went through deformation and metamorphic events when it collided with the Florianópolis Batholith (Basei et al. 2011) or it is linked to a regional metamorphism with sedimentation associated to a rifts system which advanced to continental margin (Philipp et al. 2004).

-We used a 1:100,000 geological map from Basei et al. (2014) for analysis in GIS environment with geophysical data (Fig. 2).
-The units were divided in Brusque Group, intrusive granitoids in Brusque Group (e.g. Valsungana Batholiths and Nova Trento Suite), Camboriú Complex, Mesozoic dikes and Cenozoic cover.
+We used the 1:100,000 geological map from Basei et al. (2014) for analysis in GIS environment with geophysical data (Fig. 2).
+The units were divided in the Brusque Group, intrusive granitoids in the Brusque Group (e.g. Valsungana Batholiths and Nova Trento Suite), Camboriú Complex, Mesozoic dikes and Cenozoic cover.